-Attending a case at the Magistrates’ court can be a daunting time, particularly if the case is complex and confusing.
-It is wise to get a solicitor to help with the court case as they can lessen some of the pressure carried during a trial and ensure the defendant that they are doing the best they can to prepare for the case at hand.
+Attending a magistrates’ court can be daunting, particularly if the case is a complicated one.
+It is wise to get a solicitor’s help as they can lessen the pressure of a trial and ensure that the defendant is doing the best they can to prepare for the case.

-If the case involved is of a criminal nature, then the Magistrates’ court is the first port of call.
+If the case is of a criminal nature, then the magistrates’ court is the first port of call.
 A criminal case can come about in two ways.
-Either a court summons is posted to the defendant, or someone could be charged at a police station.
-If it is the latter, then the accused will either be detained in a police station until the trial, or let out on bail and they will have to attend court at a later date.
+Either a court summons is posted to the defendant or they are charged at a police station.
+If it is the latter, then the accused will either be detained in a police station until the trial, or let out on bail until they attend court at a later date.

 When being charged at a police station, the accused has the right to free legal advice from a solicitor.
-This is done through the duty solicitors’ scheme.
-Receiving advice from a solicitor at this time is absolutely vital and can aid the accused in making the most rational decisions.
-Either, a request will be sent to the Defence Solicitor Call centre, or the accused can use their own solicitor if they wish.
+Receiving advice from a solicitor at this time is absolutely vital and can help the accused in making the most rational decisions.
+The accused can ask for the police station’s duty solicitor, or a request can be sent to the Defence Solicitor Call Centre.
+The accused can use their own solicitor if they wish.

-As with most things in life, there will be some costs involved when using a solicitor.
+Otherwise defendants will mostly likely have to pay for advice or representation from a solicitor before or during the trial.
 On the first meeting with the solicitor, he/she will give as much information as possible about how the charges for their service are calculated and what the expected cost will be.
 Different companies work in different ways; some solicitors may charge a fixed fee or a percentage fee, whereas some may charge an hourly rate.
-It is vital that the defendant discovers whether they are eligible for legal aid as near to the beginning of the case as possible as not all solicitors work with legal aid.
+It is vital for defendants to find out whether they are eligible for legal aid as near to the beginning of the case as possible as not all solicitors work with legal aid.